 Windstone Commissions are currently OPEN.
-There are 3 people on the waiting list.

 Please read the following if you are interested in commissioning me for a Windstone PYO or a Windstone Repaint – it is lengthy but it covers most anything you may want to know, If something is not covered, please feel free to use the commissions form at the bottom of this page and send me an inquiry directly.

 A: A commission is a custom made Windstone PYO or Repaint that I have painted at your request using either direct suggestions or inspiration images to come up with a scheme that you want.
 For example, someone may commission me for a Tiger inspired Keeper Dragon.
 I have done a couple of those so we would look at those schemes and tweak colors and pattern intensity in order to fit what you want the piece to look like.

 A: Commissioned pieces can range from $60 for simple Foo Dogs to $400 for Emperor Dragon repaints.

 Q: Do I need to purchase a blank sculpture and send it to you?